Jashika09/Rick-and-Morty-App/README.md

 5) If you want to get single character data then click on the image which is at left side.

-I was having short span of timw which is 2 hours so I tried my best to complete as much as I can so:- Given Below api's which i have done:-
+I was having short span of time which is 2 hours so I tried my best to complete as much as I can so:- Given Below api's which i have done:-

 1) https://rickandmortyapi.com/api - getting all api's